 We often have strong opinions on topics that matter to us, and sometimes, our passion clouds our judgement.
-For example, you might believe so strongly in the production of organic foods that you would not consider the possible benefits that production of GM crops can bring to developing countries in terms of yield increases for example.
-Alternatively, you might believe that genetic engineering is the only way to solve problems of food insecurity and disregard entirely the values of those people who support and advocate for organic production.
+For example, you might believe so strongly in the production of organic foods that you would not consider the possible benefits that the production of GM crops can bring to developing countries in terms of yield increases for example.
+Alternatively, you might believe that genetic engineering is the only way to solve problems related to food insecurity and disregard entirely the values of those people who support and advocate for organic production.

 Another example is the boycott and serious opposition to A&W by many who support the Canadian Cattlemen’s Association.
-The burger chain supports the actions of only those cattle producers who raise hormone-free and antibiotic-free beef, and consequently sources the majority of their beef from beyond Canada’s borders.
+The burger chain supports the actions of only those cattle producers who raise hormone-free and antibiotic-free beef and consequently sources the majority of their beef from beyond Canada’s borders.
 Another criticism comes from environmental groups concerned with the rising use of fertilizers and other chemicals in agriculture production.
 Over fertilizing can lead to eutrophication of water bodies creating dead zones that destroy habitat.
 The list of concerns and crises is long and growing as we increase demand for agricultural products while at the same time, land and other resources become scarcer.
 How do we decide which side is right?
 What arguments should we weigh?

 In module one we talked about decision making in a world of scarcity.
 We set out to discuss trade-offs and incentives and explored how opportunity costs should be considered when we make decisions.
 We also discussed the importance of thinking at the margin – the solution is not often all or nothing, it’s usually somewhere in the middle.
-Also, while it’s nice to think that we could reach consensus on many issues, it just isn’t the case.
+Also, while it’s nice to think that we could reach a consensus on many issues, it just isn’t the case.
 There are many costs and benefits to consider, and our aim in society is not always to make the highest profit (at least from governmental and social perspectives).
 So, we will now use our economic thinking to debate both sides of several issues.
 The framework I find most helpful I learned from the debate club at the University of Saskatchewan (something you might consider if you like to discuss controversial issues).

 The debate club uses SPLEEEMR to formulate arguments both for and against different issues.
 The mnemonic stands for: